functionless/eventual-website/docs/reference/service-scaling-limits.md

 ## Task Response must be <= 256KB

-Size of the response from an Task has a hard limit of <= 256KB because of its dependency on SQS SendMessage to communicate the response.
+Size of the response from a task has a hard limit of <= 256KB because of its dependency on SQS SendMessage to communicate the response.